Home Composites Processes Vacuum Infusion

 • It is more difficult to use this process with filled resins, which are frequently required in construction for building code compliance.

-• Cosmetic finish on the surface is not as good as open molds process due to fabric print through; however, a barrier coat can be used to improve the finish.
+• Cosmetic finish on the surface is not as good as open mould process due to fabric print through; however, a barrier coat can be used to improve the finish.

 • Tooling cost is higher.